Itsritu/oibsip_2/README.md

 **Standardization:** Consistent formatting and units across the dataset for accurate analysis.
 Outlier Detection: Identifying and addressing outliers that may skew analysis or model performance.

+**Outlier Detection:** Identifying and addressing outliers that may skew analysis or model performance.